-Work gloves, much like shoes or boots, come in many different shapes & sizes and have different feature sets.
-Since your hands are such complex tools, and we use our hands for so many different tasks, it makes sense that there’d be a plethora of options available for protecting them.
-Much like wearing safety glasses, if you have to ask, “Should I be wearing these right now?” then the answer is probably yes.
-Yes, you should be wearing work gloves right now, maybe even while you’re using one of these 12 essential tools.
-As a matter of fact, OSHA requires gloves for certain tasks.
+Work gloves come in a variety of shapes and sizes and have different feature sets, much like their shoe or boot counterparts.
+Since your hands are such complex tools used for so many different tasks, it makes sense that there’d be a plethora of options available for protecting them.
+Just like wearing safety glasses, if you have to ask, “Should I be wearing these right now?” then the answer is probably yes.
+Yes, you should be wearing work gloves right now, maybe while you’re picking up that wood with nails.
+As a matter of fact, OSHA requires gloves for a number of tasks.

 The Hydrahyde strikes a nice balance between function and value.
 The 100% cowhide shell has great puncture and abrasion resistance.
 It’s also sealed, which makes the leather more supple in addition to keeping your hands drier.
 There’s no need to fear wearing these gloves out too soon — the reinforced leather palm patch increases the service life.
 100-gram Thinsulate insulation keeps your hands warm, and an elastic cuff helps seal that heat in.